trifle-io/trifle-io/docs/trifle-stats/drivers/performance.md

 `Redis` driver is performing single `inc`/`set` operation for each key/value pair for every specified period.
 That means to store hash with 10 key/value pairs, it will make 10 calls to database multiplied by tracked periods.
 It adds up quickly.

-`Mongo` and `Postgres` on the other side supports single `inc`/`set` operation on multiple key/value pairs at a time.
-This allows it to make single call to database even if you are tracking 50 values for multiple periods. `Mongo` pushes it even further and executes all periods in a single query, while `Postgres` executes separate query for each period.
+`Mongo`, `Postgres` and `Sqlite` on the other side supports single `inc`/`set` operation on multiple key/value pairs at a time.
+This allows it to make single call to database even if you are tracking 50 values for multiple periods. `Mongo` executes all periods as a bulk action, while `Postgres` an `Sqlite` executes all periods as a single transaction.
+This makese them behave somewhat similar.

+> `Sqlite` has hard-limit of maximum 23 keys it can track.
+For anything over that it raises `parser stack overflow (SQLite3::SQLException)`.

 Keep that in mind when working with data.
 Each driver fits better for different usecase.

 - `Redis` is best if the content you are tracking has simple structure and persistence is not an issue.
 Use it for simple stats you _could_ loose.
-- `Postgres` is _pretty slow_ at writing stats, but really great at reading them.
+- `Postgres` is _somewhat slower_ at writing stats, but really great at reading them.
 Use it for structured stats that you access often, but don't write too often.
-- `Mongo` is kinda best of both worlds.
-Super fast for writing, but bit slower for reading.
+- `Mongo` is best for writing large data sets.
+Super fast for writing no matter how many stats you track, but bit slower for reading when compared to postgres.
+- `Sqlite` is kinda living in it's own world.
+It holds up next the the rest of the drivers, while being bit slower, but still fast when reading.
+It's the only one that doesn't need running process, so kinda great for embeded _stuff_.

 ## (Not so) Sicentific evaluation